citp/privacy-policy-historical/c/ch/chi/chiff.com.md

 Protecting your privacy and safeguarding your personal information is one of our highest priorities.

 The following Privacy Statement explains how Chiff.com collects and protects your information.
-If you have any questions that are not covered by this statement, please contact us at [support@chiff.com](mailto:support@chiff.com?subject=Privacy).
+If you have any questions that are not covered by this statement, please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#6d1e181d1d021f192d0e05040b0b430e0200521e180f07080e19503d1f041b0c0e14).

 By using Chiff.com Web, you give your consent to the collection and use of certain personal information.
 Please look over the following FAQ to learn more.